GEMS: User & roles management

 • A significant increase in the percentage of users with the correct system access.

-Chapter 2:Brewing solutions & crafting user flows
+Chapter 2:Brewing solutions & creating user flows

 User management interface plans